-To be considered for admission to Elms College DNP in Health Systems Leadership, the ideal candidate will have met the following criteria and requirements for entry:
+To be considered for admission to the Elms College Doctor of Nursing Practice Program (DNP) in Health Systems Innovation and Leadership, the ideal candidate will have met the following criteria and requirements for entry:

 - Earned a Master of Science (MS) degree in Nursing from an accredited NLN or CCNE School of Nursing.

 - A cumulative GPA of 3.0 or above on a 4.0 scale.